keptn/lifecycle-toolkit/docs/content/en/docs/troubleshooting.md

 ArgoCD does not delete various CRDs and webhooks, when uninstalling applications, causing lingering resources.

-### For cleanup instructions :
+### For cleanup instructions

 1. Install KLT & CRDs w/ Argo
 2. Uninstall KLT via Argo
-3. Cluster is frozen.
-Pods cannot be deleted or scheduled
+3. Cluster is frozen, Pods cannot be deleted or scheduled

 Trying to schedule a new pod results an `mpod.keptn.sh` error.